HMS Busy (1797): Career

 In December 1797 Commander John Ackworth Ommanney (or Ommaney) commissioned Busy for the North Sea.

 On 7 August 1798 Speedwell and Busy intercepted off Goree in the North Sea a Swedish convoy under the escort of HSwMS Ulla Fersen.
 The British vessels demanded that the Swedes come into port to have their cargo inspected for enemy (French) cargo.
 Although Sweden was neutral, Ulla Fersen's captain acceded to this demand as the two British vessels out-gunned Ulla Fersen and he wanted to avoid loss of life.
 As Busy was escorting the Swedish vessels into The Downs they encountered a British squadron that had been searching for the Swedes.
 Ommanney then turned the convoy over to the British squadron.
 The Swedish merchant vessels were inspected, one was seized, and the rest departed.
 The vessel that was seized was Adelarde, and Busy ended up sharing the prize money with at least ten other vessels.

 On 29 July 1799 Busy was in company with the hired armed lugger Fox when they captured Der Winter.
 Then on 2 August they captured Vrow Rica and Neutralitrie and two days later Elizabeth.
 On 10 August they detained Maximilan Fredericks.

 On 16 September 1799 Busy captured the French privateer lugger Dragon, of Dunkirk, as Dragon was coming from Norway.
 After a short chase along the Dutch coast, Ommaney drove her to anchor in heavy surf about five miles from Egmont.
 Ten men of her crew that were British subjects tried to escape in one of her boats but eight of the men drowned when the boat upset in the surf.
 Dragon, Citizen Liard, master, was armed with two with two 12-pounder carronades and fourteen 4-pounder guns, eight of which she had thrown overboard during the chase.
 Ommaney sent Dragon into Yarmouth.

 Then Busy took part in the Anglo-Russian invasion of Holland in 1799.
 On 28 August 1799, the fleet captured several Dutch hulks and ships in the New Diep, in Holland.
 Babet was listed among the vessels qualifying to share in the prize money.
 Similarly, Busy was present at the subsequent Vlieter Incident on 30 August.

 Between November and December Busy was back with her builders who were making good defects in her construction that had been discovered.

 On 7 February 1800 Busy arrived at Portsmouth with a large convoy from The Downs.
 Then on 13 February Busy sailed for the Leeward Islands as one of the escorts for a fleet of 150 merchantmen.

 While Ommanney was on the Leeward Island's Station, Busy captured or recaptured five vessels:

+Sometime after 22 April she captured American ship "Gadsden" under pretense of carrying illicit cargo and was sent to St. Kitts, where she was released.